mullerdavid/ctf_writeups/cyberquest23/can/WRITEUP.md

 # Flag 1
 cq23{C4N_H4CK1NG_B4S1CS}

+# Other flag
+As the environment is not available anymore and nobody fully solved the challenge.
+It required some packet injection, possibly a replay attack.

 # candump
 The tool `candump` can be used to dump the packets in text format which might be easier to process.
 Might need to enable `can_raw` driver.
 This variant is in [log.zip](workdir/log.zip).